RV Pre-Purchase Inspection

 - Abnormally low relative humidity that stimulates respiratory infections, allergic rhinitis and asthma.

-- Infestation of mold
+- Infestation of mould

 Inspector for Lower Mainland BC Region: Amrit Dhillon